huggingface/blog/optimum-nvidia-launch.md

 Optimized performance of LLMs is incredibly valuable for end users looking for a snappy and responsive experience as well as for scaled deployments where improved throughput translates to dollars saved.

 That's where Optimum-NVIDIA  comes in.
-Optimum-NVIDIA dramatically accelerates LLM inference through an extremely simple API.
+Optimum-NVIDIA is one of the first to allow the user to benefits from the new capabilities added on Ada Lovelace (4090, L40) and Hopper (H100) GPUs, more precisely `float8` accelerated matrix-multiplications, to dramatically accelerates LLM inference.

 By changing just a single line of code, you can unlock up to **$X$ faster** inference on the NVIDIA platform